Wildfire Prevention in Summit County

 The 2013 recommendations were not implemented, but unless homeowners are proactive with mitigation efforts, another bad wildfire season could motivate legislators to approve those detrimental mandates.

-If you would like to be considered for a Defensible Space Grant, click HERE for the application.
+If you would like to be considered for a Defensible Space Grant, click below for the Application.

 In the State of Colorado, wildfires are on the increase, due to drought and extensive fuel created by the mountain pine beetle epidemic.
-The Summit Association of REALTORS® recognizes the need for local fire districts and homeowners alike to develop protections to aid against wildfire activity in Summit County, with a focus on proactive prevention.
-The Summit Association of REALTORS® is the ultimate home-ownership and property rights advocate for our County and is working to educate and inform homeowners and the public to encourage voluntary opportunities for mitigation and creation of defensible spaces in and around Summit County.
+SUMMIT REALTORS® recognizes the need for local fire districts and homeowners alike to develop protections to aid against wildfire activity in Summit County, with a focus on proactive prevention.
+SUMMIT REALTORS® is the ultimate home-ownership and property rights advocate for our County and is working to educate and inform homeowners and the public to encourage voluntary opportunities for mitigation and creation of defensible spaces in and around Summit County.

 To read the SAR Property and Wildfire Mitigation policy in full, please click here.

 If you are a home or landowner, SAR encourages you to consider creating defensible spaces on your property.

 We have provided the resources below that can assist you in this process:

 - University of Nevada Reno Extension program: http://www.livingwithfire.info/

 - Insurance Institute for Business and Home Safety: http://disastersafety.org/wp-content/uploads/wildfire-checklist_IBHS.pdf